-I went to a virtual event on 30th September called Human Centred Design PART 1, hosted by Jess Gildener, who has worked in and with charities and social enterprises for nearly 20 years.
+I went to a virtual event on 30th September called Human Centred Design PART 1, hosted by Third Sector Lab and Jess Gildener, who has worked in and with charities and social enterprises for nearly 20 years.
 Below are the highlights from this event.

 In her introduction, Jess described herself as a ‘reformed perfectionist’ and argued in favour of aiming for work that is ‘okay’ rather than ‘perfect’.
 That way, you can make incremental improvements and focus on the perspective of your users and their needs (rather than the perspective of yourself and the effort you put into it).